-Under car insurance, an add-on cover is referred to as an additional cover that can be purchased by a car owner to strengthen the coverage level of his/ her car.
+Under car insurance, an add-on cover is referred to as an additional coverage benefit offered by the insurer to the policyholder to strengthen the coverage of his/ her car.
 It helps a car owner to enhance the financial security of a car over and above the standard policy coverage.
-Thus, it provides extended coverage to the insured four wheeler under a car insurance policy.

 Since add-on covers provide extra coverage to an insured car, it comes at an additional cost.
-A car owner needs to be purchase add-on covers under his/ her car insurance policy by paying an additional premium amount.
-As a result, car insurance premiums increase on buying add-on covers.
+A car owner needs to purchase add-on covers under his/ her car insurance policy by paying an additional premium amount.
+As a result, car insurance premium increase on buying add-on covers.

 Various Types of Add-On Covers Available Under Car Insurance

-Several add-on covers are offered under car insurance plans available in India.
-Take a look at the various kinds of add-on covers that can be purchased under a comprehensive or standalone own damage car insurance policy:
+Several car insurance add-on covers are offered by Car Insurance Companies in India.
+Take a look at the various kinds of add-on covers that can be purchased under a comprehensive or standalone own-damage car insurance policy:

 Engine Protection cover provides coverage for any loss or damages caused to the engine of the car due to issues, such as water ingression, oil spill, electrical or mechanical breakdown of the engine, etc. It also provides financial aid for the replacement of the car’s engine or its parts.
 But just like the zero depreciation cover, the engine protection cover is also available only to cars that are not more than five years old.

 A No Claim Bonus Protection cover protects the NCB of a car owner despite raising a claim.
 It keeps the NCB intact even if the car owner raises a claim in the previous policy year.
-It enables car owners to reduce their premium using the NCB irrespective of whether a claim was raised.
-Note that NCB protection cover applies only to own damage premium as third party part of the total premium is decided by the IRDA or Insurance Regulatory & Development Authority of India and cannot be altered.
+It enables car owners to reduce their premiums using the NCB irrespective of whether a claim was raised.
+Note that NCB protection cover applies only to the own-damage premium as a third party part of the total premium is decided by the IRDA or Insurance Regulatory & Development Authority of India and cannot be altered.

 A Roadside Assistance cover provides the car owner with any on-road assistance services in case the insured car breaks down in the middle of the road.
 Just a call to the insurance company and a mechanic is arranged to take a look at the vehicle and help out.
 Some of the assistance services available under this add-on cover are changing a flat tyre, minor on-site repair, car towing, fuel delivery, the arrangement of replacement car keys, battery jumpstart, etc.

-The Return-to-Invoice cover enables a car owner to receive the invoice value of a car as the claim amount in the event of a total loss, constructive total loss or theft of the car.
+The Return to Invoice cover enables a car owner to receive the invoice value of a car as the claim amount in the event of a total loss, constructive total loss or theft of the car.
 With this add-on cover, the IDV of a car is fixed equal to the price at which the car was purchased.
 Thus, a car owner can get a higher claim amount with this cover.
-However, note that Return-to-Invoice cover is available only for cars that are less than three or five years old, depending on the insurance company.
+However, a Return to Invoice cover is available only for cars that are less than three or five years old, depending on the insurance company.

 Daily Allowance Cover

-Car accidents can happen anytime no matter how many people are travelling in the vehicle.
-A major accident can not only cause damage to the vehicle and injuries to the driver but also the passengers.
-But, unfortunately, the personal accident-cover available under a regular car insurance policy does not cover the treatment expenses of the passenger.
+Unfortunately, a personal accident cover available under a regular car insurance policy does not cover the treatment expenses of the passenger.
 This is where ‘Passenger Cover’ comes into the picture.